 - Georgia Integrated Pest Management

 - UGA Center for Urban Agriculture - Griffin Campus

 Which license do I need: Private, Commercial, or Structural?

-- I want to purchase and use a Restricted-Use pesticide (RUP) on my property or the property of my employer to produce an agricultural, ornamental, or forestry commodity.
+I want to purchase and use a Restricted-Use pesticide (RUP) on my property or the property of my employer to produce an agricultural, horticultural, or forestry commodity.

-- I want to supervise the use of a Restricted-Use pesticide (RUP) on my property or the property of my employer to produce an agricultural, ornamental, or forestry commodity.
+I want to supervise the use of a Restricted-Use pesticide (RUP) on my property or the property of my employer to produce an agricultural, horticultural, or forestry commodity.

 A Commercial Pesticide Applicator license...

-- Is required if you want to apply a Restricted-Use pesticide (RUP) and you do not qualify as a private applicator.
+- Is required if you want to buy, apply, or supervise the application of a general use or restricted-use pesticide (RUP) without a fee and you do not qualify as a private applicator.

 - Is required if you work for or as a licensed Pesticide Contractor applying any pesticide to the lands of another for a fee unless you work under the supervision of someone else who has a Commercial Pesticide Applicator license.

 - Does not permit you to charge a fee unless you also have a Pesticide Contractor license.